Magnetic accretion flow explains the hysteresis q-diagram seen in outbursts of black hole low-mass X-ray binaries: Model

 Here we briefly review the model of \citet{Huang2023_model}.
 Numerical simulations reveal that the magnetic pressure is the dominant component in supporting the disk vertically when the mass accretion rate is in the range of 0.01--1 times the critical mass accretion rate, which is the rate just needed to power the Eddington limit \citep{Lancova2019, Jiang2019, Huang2023_sim}.
 In the accretion process, the toroidal magnetic fields will be amplified due to dynamo of the magneto-rotational instability \citep[MRI;][]{Balbus1991, Balbus1998}, and saturates at a pressure, $P_{\rm B}=\rho V_{\rm K} c_{\rm g}$, when the Alfv\'{e}n velocity $V_{\rm A}$ approaches $\sqrt{V_{\rm K} c_{\rm g}}$ \citep{Pessah2005}, where $\rho$ is the gas density, $V_{\rm K}$ is the local Keplerian velocity, and $c_{\rm g}$ is the gas sound speed.
 The saturated magnetic pressure gives a reasonable fit to the simulation results \citep{Huang2023_sim}.

 Inspired by the simulation results, \citet{Huang2023_model} proposed a new accretion disk model that takes into account the saturated magnetic pressure in addition to the gas and radiation pressures, and also outflows.
+In the simulation, the outflows are driven by the magnetic and radiation (in the case of high accretion rate) pressure gradients \citep{Huang2023_sim}.
+In the model, the accretion rate is assumed to have a power-law dependence with radius to account for the mass and energy loss due to outflows, for simplicity.
+The model assumes that the mass loss due to outflows is higher in the ADAF than in the SSD, which is consistent with both simulations \citep{Ohsuga2011, Ohsuga2014, Yuan2015} and observations \citep{Tombesi2010, Tombesi2014, Munos2019}.
+The model neglects the energy loss due to Poynting flux because no large-scale magnetic fields or general relativity is implemented, which is a caveat of this simplified 1D model.
 The model yields a solution that the inner SSD can no longer reach thermal equilibrium at relatively low accretion rates due to insufficient radiative cooling.
-Instead, an ADAF solution is found at small radii.
+Instead, an optically thin, hot accretion solution is found at small radii, which resembles the ADAF solution.
+For convenience, we also call this solution an ``ADAF'', although the wind cooling is the dominant cooling mechanism in this optically thin flow instead of the advective cooling.
 Such an outer SSD and inner ADAF configuration is no longer an assumption, but a result of global solutions of the model, and can naturally explain the observed disk truncation mentioned above.

 Given a mass accretion rate, the model predicts three types of solutions at each radius, reminiscent of the canonical SSD, ADAF, and slim disk solutions \citep{Shakura1973, Abramowicz1988, Narayan1994, Narayan1995}, respectively.
 A solution diagram as a function of mass accretion rate and radius is shown in Figure~\ref{fig:route}, in which the pink area labeled with ``SSD/ADAF'' indicates that either solution may exist in this parameter space.
 For continuity, the connection radius between the outer SSD and inner ADAF, i.e., the truncation radius, must fall into this region.
 Such an alternative solution is confirmed by recent numerical simulations of a magnetically arrested disk \citep{Scepi2024}.
+The corresponding solution diagram as a function of luminosity and radius is also shown in Figure~\ref{fig:route}.